Criminal Justice for Professionals Bachelor's Program FAQ

 The Criminal Justice portfolio Senior Capstone requires that students participate in a challenging series of events that will mirror a life-like criminal investigation.
 Contains materials and evidence collected throughout the program that demonstrate a student’s academic progression and acquisition of various Criminal Justice skills.
 The Project will be used as a means for evaluation of proficiency and ability and will demonstrate a comprehensive picture of each level of skill and knowledge the student’s has attained during the program.
 The Senior Capstone is an individual learning experience. [return to top]

-NEIT is accredited by the New England Association of Schools & Colleges (NEASC).
-Accreditation by NEASC is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
-Some academic departments have specialized professional accreditations in addition to accreditation by NEASC.
+NEIT is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
+Accreditation by NECHE is recognized by the federal government and entitles NEIT to participate in federal financial aid programs.
+Some academic departments have specialized professional accreditations in addition to accreditation by NECHE.
 For more information on accreditation, see NEIT's catalog. [return to top]

 The transferability of a course is always up to the institution to which the student is transferring.
 Students interested in the transferability of their credits should contact the Office of Teaching and Learning for further information. [return to top]

-In order to be eligible for the maximum financial aid award, you need to maintain at least 12 credits per academic quarter. [return to top]
+In order to be eligible for the maximum financial aid award, you need to maintain at least 12 credits per academic term. [return to top]

 The Office of Career Services assists New England Tech students and graduates at the East Greenwich, RI campus and online in resume writing, interviewing skills, and the development of a job search strategy.
 Upon completion of their program, students may submit a resume to be circulated to employers for employment opportunities that, for the most part, may exist in Rhode Island, Massachusetts and Connecticut.
 Employers regularly contact the Office of Career Services about our graduates.
 In addition, our Office of Career Services contacts employers to develop job leads.
 A strong relationship with employers exists as a result of New England Tech’s training students to meet the needs of industry for over fifty years.
 No school can, and New England Tech does not, guarantee to its graduates employment or a specific starting salary. [return to top]